ciaragauntt/Email-Regex-Tutorial/Develop/gist-template.md

 engine find a word even if it is misspelled or written in another language.
 The character classes in the email regex are inside the brackets.

-a-z : telling the regex engine letters a-z inclusive in lower case 0-9 : telling the regex engine that numbers 0-9 are inclusive _ : telling the regex engine that you can use an underscore
+a-z : telling the regex engine letters a-z inclusive in lower case <br />
+0-9 : telling the regex engine that numbers 0-9 are inclusive <br />
+_ : telling the regex engine that you can use an underscore <br />
-\. : telling the regex engine that you can use a "."
+\. : telling the regex engine that you can use a "." <br />

 ### Flags
 There are no flags in this expression, but I will explain what they are anyway.
 Flags are components of the expression that affect the search.
 Below are a list of the flags that can be used and their specific function.

-i : this flag states that the search is case insensitive; meaning there is no difference between "a" and "A". g : this flag states that the search looks for all matches, without it only the first match is returned. m : this flag states that it is a multiline code s : this flag enables the "dotall" mode that allows a "." to match a newline character. u : this flag enables unicode support and correct processing of surrogate pairs. y : this flag enables "sticky" mode where is will search at the exact position of the text.
+i : this flag states that the search is case insensitive; meaning there is no difference between "a" and "A". <br />
+g : this flag states that the search looks for all matches, without it only the first match is returned. <br />
+m : this flag states that it is a multiline code <br />
+s : this flag enables the "dotall" mode that allows a "." to match a newline character. <br />
+u : this flag enables unicode support and correct processing of surrogate pairs. <br />
+y : this flag enables "sticky" mode where is will search at the exact position of the text. <br />

 ### Grouping and Capturing
 A group in a regex ecpression is anything that is enclosed in parantheses.
 Grouping is used to create blocks of patterns so you can add other modifiers to them as a singular or as a whole.
 The email regex uses grouping at ([a-z0-9_\.-]+) and ([\da-z\.-]+) and ([a-z\.]{2,6}).

- ([a-z0-9_\.-]+) : matches the users email name ([\da-z\.-]+) : matches the email service being used ([a-z\.]{2,6}) : captures the ".com"
+ ([a-z0-9_\.-]+) : matches the users email name <br />
+ ([\da-z\.-]+) : matches the email service being used <br />
+ ([a-z\.]{2,6}) : captures the ".com" <br />

 ### Bracket Expressions
 Brackets indicate a set of characters to match.
 Each individiual character in the brackets will match.
 Bracket expressions used in the email regax are [a-z0-9_\.-] and [\da-z\.-] and [a-z\.] .

-[a-z0-9_\.-] : matching letters a-z is case sensitive while also matching characters 0-9, _ , and -
+[a-z0-9_\.-] : matching letters a-z is case sensitive while also matching characters 0-9, _ , and - <br />
-[\da-z\.-] : matching a single digit from 0-9, any character a-z case sensitive, and characters "." and "-" [a-z\.] : matchigng the characters a-z case sensitive and the character "."
+[\da-z\.-] : matching a single digit from 0-9, any character a-z case sensitive, and characters "." and "-" <br />
+[a-z\.] : matchigng the characters a-z case sensitive and the character "." <br />

 ### Greedy and Lazy Match
 Greedy means the longest possible string while lazy means the shortest possible string.

-+ : greedy quantifier will match as many times as possible {} : greedy quanitifier matching 2,6 for the last capture group
+"+" : greedy quantifier will match as many times as possible <br />
+{} : greedy quanitifier matching 2,6 for the last capture group <br />

 ### Boundaries
 There are no boundaries in this expression, but I will still give a short explanation.
 There are three different positions